History of the Jews in Brody: Jewish literary figures

-Brody's role in Russian, German, Italian and Hungarian Jewish history
+Role in Russian, German, Italian and Hungarian Jewish history

 Brody played a significant role in the history of Russian Jewry as well.
 Galician Jewish immigrants and merchants directed themselves westwards but also eastwards.
 Brody was a kind of Galician "Odessa".
 Zipperstein, in his study on Odessa describes the immigration of Brodyites to Odessa and the role of Brody in this Galician commercial wave to the Black Sea "pearl": Brody, "the rising star east of Lemberg", was seen by Russian maskilim as Galicia's cultural center.

 In Odessa we find Brody synagogue established by Brody merchants in the 1840s.
 In Leipzig, at Keilstrasse 4 is another footprint of Brody commercial tycoons, Brody Synagogue, the only synagogue in Leipzig to survive Kristallnacht, because there had been "Aryan" tenants in the building's upper stories – was restored and re-consecrated.
 A. Yehuda (Osterzetzer) devoted a few pages on Brodyites in Leipzig in the Brody Yizkor Book.
 There is also Broder Synagogue in Jerusalem, managed by Jewish Orthodox community.

 Hundreds of Jews all over the world trace their roots to Brody and as a result of it, many adopted the last name Brodsky, Brodski, Brodskiy, Brodowski, Brodovsky, Brodisch (meaning "from Brody") or simply Brody.
 Among them Russian violinist Adolph Brodsky (b.
-1851), modern American singer Chuck Brodsky, Russian American poet Joseph Brodsky (1940–1996) - the winner of Nobel prize in Literature of 1987, Russian painter Isaac Brodsky (1883–1939).
+1851), modern American singer Chuck Brodsky, Russian American poet Joseph Brodsky (1940–1996) - the winner of Nobel Prize in Literature of 1987, Russian painter Isaac Brodsky (1883–1939).
 In the imperial history of Russian Jewry the most famous is the family of Meir Schorr who adopted the last name Brodsky (after he moved from Brody settling in Kiev).
-He had five sons: Israel Brodsky (1823–1889) who surpassed his brothers in wealth and philanthropy, Lazar Brodsky and Leon Brodsky who were practically at the head of sugar industry in Russia (owned 22 sugar factories and 3 refineries), Abraham Brodsky (1816–1884) settled in Odessa in 1858, where he became the most prominent member of the city council of Odessa being involved in sugar industry as well.
+He had five sons: Israel Brodsky (1823–1889) who surpassed his brothers in wealth and philanthropy, Lazar Brodsky and Leon Brodsky who were practically at the head of sugar industry in Russia (owned 22 sugar factories and 3 refineries), Abraham Brodsky (1816–1884) settled in Odessa in 1858, where he became the most prominent member of the Odesa City Council being involved in sugar industry as well.
 Abraham's son Samuel (1846–1896) was also a member of the Odessa city council.